 Gravitational potential energy

-The further from the ground an object is the more gravitational potential energy is has.
+The further from the ground an object is, the more gravitational potential energy it has.

 Things that can release energy in a chemical reaction have chemical energy.
 Batteries, petrol and other fuels are good examples of chemical energy stores.